 - Open a support case.

-- Under What type of problem are you having? choose Account Issue.
+- Under Issue Type choose Account Issue.

 - Enter the required information